em-foundation/emscope/README.md

 <br>

-The **EM&bull;Scope** tool streamlines the capture, analysis, display, and delivery of real-time power-consumption measurements &ndash; used to characterize the overall energy efficiency of resource-constrained embedded systems.&thinsp; To encourage benchmrking different HW/SW configurations performing comparable tasks, **EM&bull;Scope** introduces a novel metric for quantifying energy efficiency &ndash; the **EM&bull;erald**.
+The **EM&bull;Scope** tool streamlines the capture, analysis, display, and delivery of real-time power-consumption measurements &ndash; used to characterize the overall energy efficiency of resource-constrained embedded systems.&thinsp; To encourage benchmarks for different HW/SW configurations performing comparable tasks, **EM&bull;Scope** introduces a novel metric for quantifying energy efficiency &ndash; the **EM&bull;erald**.